Concept: Individual Explanations¶

 After training a prediction model, we can see the tab for Individual Explanations within the Interpretation section of the model report.

 Here, we will see the probability distribution of all predictions in the test set.
 On the left side are those records that have the lowest predicted probabilities, and on the right are those with the highest.
 Moving the sliders will change the number of records for which explanations are calculated on each end of the probability distribution.

-Above the probability distribution, we can choose the number of most influential features to generate in the explanation, as well the method of computation DSS should use.
+Above the probability distribution, we can choose the number of most influential features to generate in the explanation, and the computation method DSS should use.
 ICE will produce faster computations, while Shapley values may be more accurate.
 For more information, visit the reference documentation.

 By clicking on Compute, DSS will generate explanations for our chosen records.
 Now we see a list of records underneath the probability distribution.

-The three most influential features behind the model’s prediction for this record were discharge disposition, number of diagnoses, and number of outpatient visits.
+The three most influential features behind the model’s prediction for the record in this example are discharge disposition, number of emergency visits, and race.